-The Windows "Find" command (CTL+F) can be used to find any word or phrase on a webpage.
+The Windows "Find" command (CTL+F) can be used to find any word, phrase, or verse on a webpage.
 If you are not using Windows, then check the help features of both your browser and your operating system.

 "Local Search" in THE WEB EDITION (Google Advanced Search)

 The Advanced Search feature of Google.com may be used to search one specific domain (website).
 THE WEB EDITION OF BIBLICAL COUNSEL: RESOURCES FOR RENEWAL is located in the domain "lettermen2.com."

 For example, select "Local Search" from the topbar of any webpage in THE WEB EDITION.
 Then to search for "John 3:16" (or "Rutherford, Samuel" or "Child Abuse") in "lettermen2.com" enter the search terms on the search screen in "this exact word or phrase:" and "site or domain:".

 Of course, a link to Google Advanced Search may also be added to the Internet Explorer toolbar.

 A "Local Search" using general search terms may yield to many hits because the best citations appear in many topical listings.
 In that case begin by browsing the "Combined Interactive Contents for THE WEB EDITION OF BIBLICAL COUNSEL: RESOURCES FOR RENEWAL."